For Americans waiting on virus aid, no new relief in sight

 While there is some common ground over $100 billion for schools and new funds for virus testing, Democrats also want other emergency funds that Trump rejects, including to shore up the U.S. Postal Service and election security ahead of the November election.

 Their joint statement said Mnuchin made an “overture” to meet.
-The treasury secretary called the Democratic leaders on Wednesday, according to a person granted anonymity to discuss the private call.
+The treasury secretary called the Democratic leaders on Wednesday, according to a person who spoke on condition of anonymity to discuss the private call.

 The Democrats said they are waiting for the White House to put a new offer on the table.
 “We have again made clear to the Administration that we are willing to resume negotiations once they start to take this process seriously.”